eed3si9n/eed3si9n.com/original/vim-memo.md

 I'm assigning `backslash c` to toggle commenting and uncommenting.

+### MattesGroeger/vim-bookmarks

+[vim-bookmarks](https://github.com/MattesGroeger/vim-bookmarks) is a plugin for managing bookmarks.
+It works like visual marks, except you can manage bookmarks by the working directory.

+- `mm` toggles bookmark
+- `mn` jumps to the next bookmark in the buffer
+- `mp` jumps to the previous bookmark in the buffer

+vim-bookmarks also provides a unite source:

+- `<Space>m` lists booksmarks for the working directory

 ## summary

 This was a personal memo on listing out links and settings.
 Much of the credit goes to people like yuroyoro and Shougo.